Start growing winter crops in your greenhouse with these simple tips to make sure you get a great harvest. It’s easier than you think.

 Before you pick a winter greenhouse, take the time to consider these three points.

 When choosing an ideal site on your property, consider where there will be the most amount of direct sunlight for your plants in winter.

-It should ideally be south facing with no big trees resulting in shade.
+It should ideally face south with no big trees that would result in shade.